-This iconic elephant, one of the largest of a dwindling population of ‘super tuskers’, with tusks weighing in at 121 lb, was shot on 7 October in a private hunting concession in the Malipati safari area in Masvingo Province.
-Schorr also allegedly killed other species during this hunting trip in Masvingo, including leopard and buffalo.
+This iconic elephant, one of the largest of a dwindling population of ‘super tuskers’, with tusks weighing in at 121 and 123lb, was shot on 7 October in a private hunting concession in the Malipati safari area in Masvingo Province.
+Rainer Schorr also allegedly killed other species during this hunting trip in Masvingo, including leopard and buffalo.

-When approached by the Daily Telegraph, Mr Schorr said: “I don’t know what you are talking about.
+When approached by the Daily Telegraph, Rainer Schorr said: “I don’t know what you are talking about.
 You have the wrong person.”
-He claimed he was at a trade fair from 5-8 October in Munich, southern Germany, at the time the hunt took place.
+He claimed he was at a trade fair from 5-8 October in Munich, southern Germany when the hunt took place.
 He refused to provide evidence backing up his claim.

-“Such hunts go a long way in assisting communities in the surrounding area,” said the Zimbabwe Parks and Wildlife Management Authority in a statement.
+“Such hunts go a long way in assisting communities in the surrounding area,” said the Zimbabwe Parks and Wildlife Management Authority.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC: